devinkr/js-array-methods/readme.md

 #### Sort (10 minutes / 2:10)

-The `sort` method is another higher order function which gets a test function but the sort test is slightly more complicated.
+The `sort` method is another higher-order function which gets a test function but the sort test is slightly more complicated.

 The test function for `sort` is called with two arguments `a` and `b` which represent any two elements being sorted.